nyg/opaque-impl/README.md

 ### Limitations

-This PoC can register only one user… And the H' function is not secure.
+1. This PoC can register only one user.
+2. The H' function is not secure.
+3. The sensible cryptographic material is not erase from the memory.
+4. When the client quits with an error, the corresponding socket connection on the server must be killed manually (^C).

 ## Execution